What Generac Generator Error Codes Mean And How to Fix Them

 The controller has detected a battery voltage below the recommended level.
 This may prevent the generator from starting automatically during an outage.

-What to do
+What to do:

+The generator’s built-in trickle charger can fail, causing repeat 1300 codes even after you’ve installed a new battery.
 Check the battery voltage with a multimeter.
 Clean terminals, tighten connections, or replace the battery if needed.
 This is one of the easiest faults to resolve.

 When to Call Best Care Home Services